The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Results: The Landscape of User-centered Misinformation Interventions

-32 interventions in 27 publications deal with countermeasures \textit{post exposure}, e.g., \citet{grady_nevertheless_2021} compared warnings after exposure to an article with warnings during other points in time.
-To specifically combat the spread of misinformation, a few interventions intervene directly \textit{at the moment of sharing} (6 interventions in publications; e.g., \citep{von_der_weth_nudging_2020}).
-Detached from the actual social media platforms, some approaches offer their own platforms.
-Accordingly, the intervention here takes place \textit{on request of the user} at any time (14 interventions in 12 publications; e.g., \citep{barua_f-nad_2019}), when users have to actively reach out to the intervention on a separate platform.
-A few interventions could not be assigned to one of those point in time (10 interventions in 8 publications).
+{Forty-eight} interventions in {41} publications deal with countermeasures \textit{post-exposure}, e.g., \citet{grady_nevertheless_2021} compared warnings after exposure to an article with warnings during other points in time.
+To specifically combat the spread of misinformation, a few interventions intervene directly \textit{at the moment of sharing} (6 interventions in {6} publications; e.g., \citep{von_der_weth_nudging_2020}). {These presuppose that the user is about to share misinformation and he or she has already slightly passed the timing dimension `during exposure'.} Detached from the actual social media platforms, some approaches offer their own platforms.
+Accordingly, the intervention here takes place \textit{at the request of the user} at any time ({20} interventions in {18} publications; e.g., \citep{barua_f-nad_2019}), when users have to actively reach out to the intervention on a separate platform.
+A few interventions could not be assigned to one of those points in time (10 interventions in 8 publications).
 For example, \citet{furuta_fact-checking_2021} present a countermeasure to take place during article creation.
-While the majority of interventions specifically take place at one exact moment in time, four interventions are designed to take place at multiple points in time, combining for example a prebunking message with a warning during exposure to misinformation.
+While the majority of interventions specifically take place at one exact moment in time, {eight} interventions are designed to take place at multiple points in time, combining, for example, a pre-bunking message with a warning during exposure to misinformation.
 See Figure \ref{fig:timing} for a visualization of the number of publications for each timing of the interventions.